 Joe Morello

 Born with severely impaired eyesight and often unable to play outside like other boys his age, Morello spent most of his childhood years indoors and his musical education began at age six when his parents encouraged him to study the violin as a hobby.
 Throwing himself into lessons and practice, at age 10 he debuted with the Boston Symphony Orchestra at Tanglewood as a soloist, followed at age 12 by another appearance with the BSO at Symphony Hall.

 At age 14, however, after seeing Russian-American violinist Jascha Heifetz perform, Morello became so utterly discouraged that he stopped playing violin altogether, convinced that he’d never achieve such virtuosity.
 At age 15, after seeing drumming legend Gene Krupa (b.
-1909) play at the Hartford Theatre, Morello shifted his focus to the drums – with his sights set on performing with a classical orchestra, not a jazz band – and started taking lessons from Joe Sefcik at the Pizzitola Music Studios in Holyoke.
-As the pit drummer for the city’s Valley Arena, Sefcik had played with nearly every major act coming through the Springfield area including The Dorsey Brothers, Lionel Hampton, Sammy Kaye and Count Basie and was a highly respected teacher who believed that stick control and rote memorization of rudiments were essential to becoming a successful drummer.
+1909) play at the Hartford Theatre, he shifted his focus to the drums – with his sights set on performing with a classical orchestra, not a jazz band – and started taking lessons from Joe Sefcik at the Pizzitola Music Studios in Holyoke.
+As the pit drummer for the city’s Valley Arena, Sefcik had played with nearly every major act coming through the Springfield area including The Dorsey Brothers, Lionel Hampton, Sammy Kaye and Count Basie; he was also a highly respected teacher who believed that stick control and rote memorization of rudiments were essential to a drummer’s success.

-While studying under Sefcik for roughly 18 months, Morello became an extremely versatile player by sitting in with any group that would let him, playing with combos at various events and joining a marching band in which his ability to apply a broad range of rudiments with razor-sharp precision expanded exponentially.
-His skills had developed so profoundly by age 16 that Sefcik recommended he start taking lessons in Boston with the renowned George Lawrence Stone, a New England Conservatory graduate who’d played with the Boston Festival Orchestra and the Boston Opera Orchestra, been the pit drummer at Boston’s Colonial Theatre, had trained the BSO’s Vic Firth and, in 1935, authored the seminal text Stick Control, a staple among drummers even today.
+His skills had developed so profoundly by age 16 that Sefcik recommended he start taking lessons in Boston with the world-renowned George Lawrence Stone, a New England Conservatory graduate who’d played with the Boston Festival Orchestra and the Boston Opera Orchestra.
+He’s also been the pit drummer at Boston’s Colonial Theatre, had trained the BSO’s Vic Firth and, in 1935, authored the seminal text Stick Control for the Snare Drummer, a staple among drummers to this today.

 “Every lesson was a joy,” Morello said in 2006.
 “If you did something wrong, he had a way of letting you know about it, but without belittling you.”
 The respect was mutual, and Stone was so impressed with Morello’s addition of various accents to the exercises in Stick Control that he included some of them in his next textbook, Accents and Rebounds – also a staple among drummers to this day – and dedicated it to Morello, his star pupil.